ubilabs/geolocation-remote/README.md

 ## Installation

+You can clone and build the remote control yourself.
+It's a yo/grunt project.

-For now you have to clone the project rum npm install, bower install and grunt build.
-Copy the contents of the dist folder to your webapp root and access you webapp with http://[webapp root]/remote.
+But you can copy the contents of the dist folder (which is the complete remote folder) to your webapp root and access you webapp with http://[webapp root]/remote.

 Add client-scripts.js in the remote scripts folder to tweak your app behaviour.
-It is for for use of your own scripts.
-The default one is not used for the build allthough you could just copy it as a starting point.
+Use it for your own scripts that you need to debug your webapp with but dont want to remove for your build process.
+The default one is not used for the remote-control build, allthough you could just copy it as a starting point.

 ## About

 Developed by [Martin Kleppe](http://twitter.com/aemkei) at [Ubilabs](http://ubilabs.net).

 TODO:
-* Put the debug info out of the iframe. with parent client communication and stuff maybe ...
 * resizeable iFrame
-* make log more usefull. with scrolling and not overflowing ...
 * nicerer infoWindow